-Term Business definition Senior leader Government sector employees with a salary equal to or higher than\$161,707, who lead people and/or services.
-Excludes Health Service roles of a specialist or technical nature with no leadership or managerial responsibilities, and Justice roles of a statutory or institutional character (for example, judges and magistrates).
+Term Business definition Senior leader Government sector employees with a salary equal to or higher than \$166,247 who lead people and/or services.
+Excludes Health Service roles of a specialist or technical nature with no leadership or managerial responsibilities, and Justice roles of a statutory or institutional character (judges, magistrates and barristers).
 Separation rate The number of employees who left an agency during the year as a proportion of the average number of people employed during the year.
-Statistical Areas Level 4 (SA4) Statistical Areas Level 4 (SA4s) are geographical areas within an ABS geographical framework for the collection, analysis and release of regional data.
+Statistical Area Level 4 (SA4) Geographical areas within an ABS geographical framework for the collection, analysis and release of regional data.
 They are the largest sub-state regions in the Australian Statistical Geography Standard, designed for the output of such data as the ABS Labour Force Survey data, which reflects labour markets within each state or territory.
-Successful applications The number of I work for NSW applications that have a hired date, for 'open' or 'filled' requisitions where the latest application completion date is in the reference period.
-Temporary employees Non-casual employees who do not have ongoing conditions of employment, do not have individual employment contracts and who are employed for a specific time period.
+Successful applications The number of applications that have a hired date, for 'open' or 'filled' requisitions where the latest application completion date is in the reference period.
+Temporary employees Non-casual employees who do not have ongoing conditions of employment, do not have individual employment contracts and who are employed for a specific period.
 Tenure The length of employment within an agency.
-Time to hire The average number of weeks from the latest application completion date to hired date, for 'open' and 'filled' requisitions with one opening and where the latest application completion date is in the reference period.
+Time to hire The average number of weeks from the application date to hired date.
+Excludes requisitions with multiple openings which can have extended periods for advertisement.
 Trainees, cadets and apprentices Staff members whose employment conditions require them to undergo a designated training program as part of their vocational development.